Practical Nursing (LPN)

 |PNE 295||Topics in NCLEX-PN Success||1||0||0||0||1|

 Total Minimum Credits for Certificate in Practical Nursing ...
 49

 |Year of NCLEX-PN Test||Number of Graduates||Number of Students who passed||Overall passagerate of NCLEX-PN upon first attempt|

 *The board of nursing assesses NCLEX-PN pass rates on an annual basis from January thru December of each calendar year.
 The calculations are only a reflection of the 1st testing attempt of students who test for boards.
 All students who test within the given calendar year are combined in the overall percentage whether the graduate testing was from the assigned year of testing or another cohort (with the exception of 2006 & 2007 cohorts).

 All students are strongly advised by the director of the program to test for the NCLEX-PN immediately following graduation for best passage results of boards upon first attempt of testing.
-As of July of 2011, all students, prior to graduation of the program, must pass the ATI NCLEX-PN predictor test with an 80% or above, make application to the board of nursing, pay testing fees, and register for a Virtual ATI NCLEX-PN review.
+As of July of 2011, all students, prior to graduation of the program, must pass the HESI Exit Exam with a score of 900 or greater, pass the HESI online review course with 80%, pass the competency simulation, make application to the board of nursing, and pay testing fees.